Last Updated on by

-Cultural experiences are one of the best parts about traveling the world, but due to the outbreak most live performances have been canceled.
-Thankfully, many are offering live streams of performances that you can view for free.
-Here is a long list of online performances going on in the coming weeks with links to where you can view them.
+Cultural experiences are one of the best parts about traveling the world, but due to the outbreak, most live performances are canceled.
+Thankfully, many are offering live streams that you can view for free.
+Here is a long list of online performances going on in the coming weeks with links to where you can see them.

 If you’re an animal lover like myself, there are also several zoos and aquariums offering free animal live streams.
 Looking at cute animals always makes me feel better.
 I keep a stock of cute animal photos nearby to look at after I read the news.
 If you haven’t seen this yet, check out this video of penguins exploring the Chicago zoo after it was closed.
 It’s impossible not to smile at this!

-Finally, Wanderful (an amazing community of women who love to travel), is offering backyard tours on their Instagram.
+Finally, Wanderful (a fantastic community of women who love to travel), is offering backyard tours on their Instagram.
 Every day, you can join a 10-minute tour of a new place around the world, hosted by a Wanderful member who lives there.

-If you’re a vegan, Veecoco is an amazing website that can teach you vegan online cooking with experienced chefs from your own home.
+Another great online cooking resource for vegans is Veecoco, a website that can teach you vegan online cooking with experienced chefs from your own home.
 You can get a free 7-day trial here!
-For more inspo, check out these delicious world food recipes by Jamie Oliver.
+For more cooking inspo, check out these delicious world food recipes by Jamie Oliver.
 Michelin-starred chef Massimo Bouturra has also just launched a new Instagram series called “Kitchen Quarantine”, where he is sharing delicious daily recipes you can make at home.

 Watch Travel TV Shows & Movies

-Departures was one of the original shows that sparked my love of off-the-beaten-path travel.
+Departures is one of the original shows that sparked my love of off-the-beaten-path travel.
 This show focuses on two Canadians who take off to travel for a year (it ends up going much longer than that), with each episode focusing on a different country.
-It’s filmed by Andre Dupuis who is a brilliant cinematographer.
-They go on some crazy adventures, helping you discover countries that may have not been on your radar before.
+Andre Dupuis films the series, and he is a brilliant cinematographer.
+They go on some crazy adventures, helping you discover countries that may not have been on your radar before.

 Planet Earth (or any BBC Nature Series) is another one of my favorites.
 As a nature lover, the show never fails to evoke my wanderlust, transporting viewers from the Himalayan Mountains to the depths of the ocean and everywhere in between.
-Watching Planet Earth when I was younger heavily influenced my interest in nature and wildlife, which is now one of my biggest motivations to travel.
+Watching Planet Earth heavily influenced my interest in nature and wildlife, which is now one of my biggest motivations to travel.

 If you love adventure travel, then definitely check out the videos on the Banff Film Festival website.
-It’s normally an event that you pay to go and watch, but due to the circumstances, they released a bunch of free festival films that you can watch online.
-So far all of the ones I’ve watched have been amazing!
+It’s usually an in-person event that you pay to go and watch, but due to the circumstances, they released a bunch of free festival films that you can watch online.
+So far, all of the ones I’ve watched have been amazing!

 Listen to an Uplifting Travel Podcast